The Russia probe: A timeline from Moscow to Mueller

-EARLY AUGUST 2016: Steele compiles at least two reports on “growing backlash” within high-level Russian ranks over whether the DNC hack went too far, and on “evolving Russian tactics in pro-Trump, anti-Clinton operation.”
-One report briefly mentions Carter Page, alleging the Kremlin “indirectly” paid for him and several other Americans to travel recently to Moscow.
-(Page has since denied any wrongdoing.)
+EARLY AUG.
+2016: Steele compiles at least two reports on “growing backlash” within high-level Russian ranks over whether the DNC hack went too far, and on “evolving Russian tactics in pro-Trump, anti-Clinton operation.”
+One of those reports briefly mentions Carter Page, alleging the Kremlin “indirectly” paid for him and several other Americans to travel recently to Moscow.
+Page has since denied any wrongdoing.

-AUGUST 19, 2016: Paul Manafort resigns as Trump’s campaign chairman.
-Three days later, Steele compiles a report on Manafort’s “demise” and what he describes as Putin’s concern that alleged “kick-backs” to Manafort were not properly hidden.
+AUG.
+19, 2016: Paul Manafort resigns as Trump’s campaign chairman.
+Three days later, Steele compiles a report on Manafort’s supposed “demise” and what he describes as Putin’s concern that alleged “kick-backs” to Manafort were not properly hidden.

 BEFORE SEPTEMBER 2016: Carter Page has a conversation with at least one Russian national about starting a think tank or similar project with money contributed from both Russians and Americans.

-AS EARLY AS MID-SEPTEMBER 2016: Fusion GPS directs Steele to share his findings with members of the media.
+AS EARLY AS MID-SEPT.
+2016: Fusion GPS directs Steele to share his findings with members of the media.